cardboard-iguana/cardboard-iguana.com/log/2022-02-28-itprotv-comptia-security-plus-and-tryhackme-jr-penetration-tester.md

      -u https://$IP
 ```

-Use `-fs $SIZE` to remove results of a particular size from the list (which you’ll probably need to do in most cases).
+Use `-fs $SIZE` to remove results of a particular size from the list (which you'll probably need to do in most cases).

 * [ffuf](../notes/ffuf.md)